QHarshil/SemanticSearch-Java/README.md

 # Semantic Search Java

-A high-performance, AI-powered semantic search microservice built with Java and Spring Boot.
+A high-performance semantic search microservice built with Java and Spring Boot.

 ## Overview

 This project provides a robust semantic search capability using vector embeddings to find conceptually similar documents.
-It leverages OpenAI's embedding models for text vectorization and Elasticsearch for efficient vector search, positioning you for search/ranking/personalization roles.
+It leverages an embedding provider for text vectorization and Elasticsearch for efficient vector search, positioning you for search/ranking/personalization roles.

 ## Features

 - **Semantic Document Search**: Find documents based on meaning, not just keywords
-- **Vector Embeddings**: Convert text to vector representations using OpenAI's embedding models
+- **Vector Embeddings**: Convert text to vector representations via a pluggable embedding provider
 - **High Performance**: Optimized for speed and scalability with Elasticsearch
 - **Metadata Filters & Field Projection**: Filter results on document metadata and control which metadata keys are returned
 - **REST API**: Simple and intuitive API for document indexing and searching